 Iceland was by far the most spontaneous and exciting adventure I have ever been on.
 The nordic island attracts thousands of visitors every year.
-The most popular places to visit are generally in southern Iceland.
+The most popular places to visit are generally in south Iceland.

 We booked the flights, hired a car, and set out on the adventure of a lifetime!